zchee/neovim-wiki/Refactor-Vim-into-a-library.md

-Here's an idea of how vim reads input and transitions between modes.
+Here's an idea of how Vim reads input and transitions between modes.
 The actual code is much more complex but follows this basic flow:

 ```c
 while (1) {